ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Processes.md

-A process is a running program
+A process is a running program.
+We typically want multiple processes running at once ()